20 Tips for Successfully Starting a New Job

 Your early days at a new job are very important because your employer is going to look for confirmation that you are a good fit for the position and for the organization.
 After all, the decision to hire a new employee is based on relatively limited information: how you performed in the interview, and in some cases, what your references said about you.
 Your employer is going to be watching to ensure that you can walk the walk, not just talk the talk.

 Accordingly, you need to be deliberate about creating the optimal image right from the beginning of your tenure.
+Be sure to take the time to prepare to start the job, so you can make a good impression on your new co-workers.
 Take care to gain the trust of your supervisor and your colleagues, establish positive relationships within your own department and outside of it, and ensure you are in a position to do your best work.
 This will create a very healthy foundation for your future with the company.

 Top 20 Tips for Starting a New Job

 Here are practical tips and strategies for success in your new job:

 - Associate with positive people, and avoid complainers and slackers at all costs.
 Avoid griping to fellow employees since you never know who will quote you or cast you in a negative light.
 If someone starts complaining or gossiping directly to you, try to stay “neutral” if at all possible.
 If you can’t deflect or switch topics, then ask constructive questions instead.

 - Identify star performers at your level and analyze what has made them successful in their roles.
 This can give you an idea of what skills, abilities or accomplishments are valued at the organization.

 - Assess the preferences and expectations of your immediate supervisor.
 Listen carefully to the directions that he/she offers, and also ask other trusted colleagues for suggestions on ways to measure up to your supervisor's expectations.

 - Keep your supervisor apprised of the status of your projects, so he or she is aware of the value that you’re adding to your department.